-- 9.1 The 2024/25 overall budgets for Supplies & Services is £3.3 million up by £1.5 million from 2023/24.
-There has been a focus on savings, and managers have slightly reduced business as usual spending. - 9.2 The growth relates to the bi-annual SERC insurance which has increased by 518% since 2016.
-To put this in context, the bi annual insurance in 2016-16 was £223k, and this had increased to £1.4m for 2020-22.
-The insurance market in this industry continues to be challenging due to market rates and insurers appetites deteriorating.
-With the additional impact of increased fires at transfer stations, it is likely that the insurance premiums will be significantly higher and this has been budgeted for in 2024/25. - 9.3 The key factors impacting on the insurance rates are fires, floods (on railway lines and roads due to storms and heavier than expected rain showers) and heat (due to the heatwaves we have been experiencing in recent years and the infrastructure not being fit for purpose).
-With the probability of all three of these increasing, the insurance market in this industry is challenging. - 9.4 £0.8 million of this spend is for the programme of work detailed in section 3. - 9.5 Other notable items include spending for professional services, external audit, insurances and borough services (e.g. committee services, treasury etc).
+- 9.1 The 2024/25 overall budget for Supplies & Services is £3.3 million, an increase of £1.5 million from 2023/24.
+There has been a focus on savings, and managers have reduced business as usual spending as much as possible without detriment to the service provided. - 9.2 The growth relates to the bi-annual SERC and transfer station insurance which has increased by 518% since 2016.
+To put this in context, the bi-annual insurance in 2016, which covered 2016-2018 was c. £0.2 million.
+This has since increased to £1.2 million for 2020-2022. - 9.3 The cost of insurance previously was managed via reserves and was not budgeted.
+The cost was deducted from reserves before disbursements were made to the boroughs.
+In light of the significant increase in the insurance, the cost has now been shown in the budget to highlight the significant increase, and to provide visibility on spend. - 9.4 The insurance market in this industry continues to be challenging due to market rates and insurers appetites deteriorating.
+With the additional impact of increased fires at transfer stations, it is likely that the insurance premiums will be significantly higher and this has been budgeted for in 2024/25. - 9.5 The key factors impacting on the insurance rates are fires, floods (on railway lines and roads due to storms and heavier than expected rain showers) and heat (due to the heatwaves we have been experiencing in recent years and the infrastructure not being fit for purpose).
+With the probability of all three of these increasing, the insurance market in this industry is challenging. - 9.6 £0.8 million of the spend in the table above is for the programme of work detailed in section 3. - 9.7 Other notable items include spending for professional services, external audit, insurances and borough services (e.g. committee services, treasury etc).